aljazsim/validation-framework-for-typescript/Readme.md

 ### Validation messages

 The result of validation is a collection of validation messages.
-If the object or property is valid, the validation message collection will contain no items.
+If the object or property is valid, the validation message collection will contain no validation error message items.
 However if the object or property is invalid, the validation message collection will contain items describing validation issues.

 A validation message contains the following properties: